-If left untreated, blight can cause rapid dispersement and possibly death of the plant.
-Using a product such as Safer® Brand Garden Fungicide will ensure your plants are healthy all season long.
+If left untreated, blight can cause rapid dispersal and possibly death of the plant.
+Use Safer® Brand Garden Fungicide to ensure your plants are healthy all season long.

 Botrytis Blight, which is sometimes known as gray mold, is a fungal disease.
 Blight is a rapid and complete chlorosis or yellowing and then death of plant tissues.
 The yellowing is due to a failure to develop chlorophyll, caused by a nutrient deficiency.
 There are several types of Botrytis Blight and the most common forms thrive in cool rainy weather.

-Typically Botritis Blight is brown or spotted plant “dust” that may have silver spores on the dead or dying tissue.
+Typically Botrytis Blight is brown or spotted plant “dust” that may have silver spores on the dead or dying tissue.
 It can affect any part of the plant except the roots.
-While this can be a deathly disease for plants, you can ensure the long term health of your plant by using a product such as Safer® Brand Garden Fungicide to treat blight on first appearance.
+While this can be a deathly disease for plants, you can ensure the long term health of your plant by using a product, such as Safer® Brand Garden Fungicide, to treat blight on first appearance.

 Symptoms of Botrytis Blight Damage

 Plants infected with Botrytis Blight can have any of the following symptoms (depending on the plant species).

 - Leaf spots or blights (brown dying tissue)

 - Bud Blast – withering or dropping of buds from otherwise healthy plants

 - Flower Blights